HankB/ESP8266_Arduino_MQTT_NTP_DS18B20/README.md

 ```

 * First cut of MQTT client publishes only about every 20s, vs. executing the function ever second.
 Will address later.
+* I notice that the on board LED flashes when the sensor is read.
+My ESP8266-RTOS-SDK implementation incluyded code to flash the on board LED.
+I suppose this may be why it did not work well.
+Doh!